temporalio/documentation/README.md

 @dacx */
 ```

-#### Basic line selection requirements
+#### Basic line-selection requirements

-You must select both the opening multiline comment line and the closing multiline comment line when selecting multiline comments, as either a distinct selection or as part of a large group of Markdown and code.
+You must select both the opening multiline comment line and the closing multiline comment line when selecting multiline comments, either as a distinct selection or as part of a large group of Markdown and code.

 For example: